JnyJny/StatusThing/README.md

 }
 ```

-All of these animations can be sent in the dictionaries for "foreground", "background" and "text".
+All of these animations can be sent in the dictionaries for any layer and multiple animations may be specified in each dictionary.
+Not all of them look good together, but you can do it.
+Throbbing background, flipping foreground and an enbiggening, rotating text is pretty distracting.
+Which I guess is the point.

 Send a value of 1 to active the animation and a zero to deactivate it.
 All animations stop when the status bar icon is right clicked.